|Birthname||Bierce, Ambrose Gwinett|

 - Crime : Missing Person 1913 (Disappeared in Mexico)

-Penfield Collection states spec.
-Old file has 9:35 AM LMT
+Birth time unknown, Penfield Collection states speculative time for 10.00 am, Old file has 9:35 AM LMT

 - Passions : Criminal Victim : Missing person (Disappeared in Mexico, never found)